algorand/DerivhackExamples/README.md

 In this example, we use the Algorand blockchain to ensure different parties have consistent versions of the file, while keeping their datastores private.
 The information stored in the chain includes the global key of the execution, its lineage, and the file path where the user stored the Execution JSON object in their private data store.

+The following function, from the class ```CommitEvent.java``` reads a CDM Event, creates Algorand accounts for all parties in the event, and then commits the global key and lineage of the event to the blockchain.

 ```java
  public static void main(String [] args) throws Exception{
         // This function